jtydhr88/comfyui-http-api/README.md

    - Restart ComfyUI
    - Check console for error messages

-### Browser Compatibility

-- Chrome/Edge: ✅ Full support
-- Firefox: ✅ Full support
-- Safari: ⚠️ May require download settings adjustment
+4. **Files with paths not downloading**
+   - The node now supports paths in filenames (e.g., `folder/file.ext`)
+   - Ensure the complete path exists in the specified type directory

 ## Development

 ### Prerequisites

 - Node.js and TypeScript (for frontend development)
-- Python 3.8+ (for backend development)
+- Python 3.10+ (for backend development)
 - ComfyUI development environment

 ### Building